dmccaffery/numonic/docs/content/commands/userenv/userenv-prepend-path.md

 # DESCRIPTION

-This command will prepend the specified value to the **PATH** variable witihn the user specific environment file, typically located at $HOME/.pam_environment.
+This command will prepend the specified value to the **PATH** variable within the user specific environment file, typically located at $HOME/.pam_environment.
 The separator will always be a colon (:).

 # OPTIONS